エジプト

 Travel story

-Traveling around Egypt, covering major sites such as the pyramids, the Valley of the Kings, and the Temple of Abu Simbel.
+Traveling around Egypt, covering major sites such as the pyramids, the Valley of the Kings, and the Abu Simbel temples.

 Signature points

-From the city to the desert, a grand experience connected by movement
+From cities to deserts — a grand experience connected by travel

-A round trip route covering Cairo, Luxor, Aswan, Abu Simbel, and Bahariya.
-With many domestic flights and private car transfers, the scenery dramatically changes throughout the journey.
+A circuit route visiting Cairo, Luxor, Aswan, Abu Simbel, and Bahariya.
+With many domestic flights and private car transfers, the scenery changes dramatically throughout the journey.

-Ruins that convey the glory of ancient Egypt to the present
+Sites that convey the glory of ancient Egypt

-The three great pyramids and the Sphinx of Giza, the massive columns of the Karnak Temple, the underground tombs of the Valley of the Kings, the mortuary temple of Queen Hatshepsut, and the rock-cut temple of Abu Simbel.
-The grand architecture and intricate reliefs reveal the forms of faith and power of the pharaohs.
+The three Great Pyramids of Giza and the Sphinx, the massive colonnades of Karnak Temple, the underground tombs of the Valley of the Kings, Queen Hatshepsut's mortuary temple, and the rock-cut temples of Abu Simbel.
+In the grand architecture and intricate reliefs, the pharaohs' expressions of faith and power emerge.

-Experience the land of the Sahara in the White and Black Deserts
+Experience the Sahara in the White and Black Deserts

-From the Bahariya Oasis to the desert.
-Explore the strange rock formations of the White Desert, the expanse of the Black Desert, and the sparkle of Crystal Mountain, the earth's sculptures created by nature.
+From Bahariya Oasis into the desert.
+Visit the strange rock formations of the White Desert, the expanses of the Black Desert, the sparkle of the Crystal Mountain, and other natural sculptures of the earth.

 Itinerary